 Unlike the average cat, Maine Coons love being brushed over and over with a soft brush.

 Are Maine Coon Cats Aggressive

-Maine Coons are the largest domesticated cat breed (apart from the Ragdoll), and are actually known for their gentle behavioural traits.
-They are not aggressive cats, but instead considered to be one of the more friendlier cat breeds.
+Maine Coons are the largest domesticated cat breed (apart from the Ragdoll) and are actually known for their gentle behavioral traits.
+They are not aggressive cats but instead considered to be one of the friendlier cat breeds.

 Despite being so big, these gentle giants do not naturally show signs of aggression.
 This particular cat breed is also very laid back, and not known for making hissing sounds.

 If you have the time and love to give to a Maine Coon, I would definitely recommend selecting this particular breed of cat to be part of your family.
-This breed is a happy compromise between owning a cat, and owning a dog.
-Their independent nature makes them very ‘cat like’, whilst their ability to follow simple commands, and come to you when called, make them very ‘dog like’.
+This breed is a happy compromise between owning a cat and owning a dog.
+Their independent nature makes them very ‘cat-like’, whilst their ability to follow simple commands, and come to you when called, makes them very ‘dog-like.

 Maine Coons are massively friendly gentle beasts and have so much love to give, that you would never be disappointed in your choice.